-A lopper’s cutting blades are either anvil or bypass, and each type works better on different types of branches.
+Loppers are categorized based on their blades, either anvil or bypass.
+Each type works better on different types of and stems branches.

-- Anvil: The cutting head on this type of lopper features a stationary base (anvil) with a groove.
-It also has a movable sharpened blade that presses into the groove when trimming branches.
-Anvil loppers are good for cutting dry, brittle branches—snapping them in half with ease—but they’re not optimal for trimming soft green branches.
-This is because they tend to crush and tear soft branches rather than make a clean cut.
-If you need to trim out dead stems, an anvil lopper is a great choice.
+Anvil loppers feature a stationary base (anvil) with a groove.
+They have a movable sharpened blade that presses into the groove when trimming branches.
+Anvil loppers are good for cutting dry, brittle branches and dead stems, snapping them in half with ease.
+They’re not optimal for trimming soft green branches, with a tendency to crush and tear the branches rather than make a clean cut.

-- Bypass: Bypass loppers work much like scissors; two sharpened blades overlap one another to make a clean cut.
-Bypass loppers are best for making sharp cuts on soft, green branches, but cutting through hard, dead branches with bypass loppers can dull their sharpened blades.
-Choose a bypass lopper when you’re trimming back green growth, such as shaping a supple overgrown shrub.
+Bypass loppers work much like scissors; two sharpened blades overlap one another to make a clean cut.
+Bypass loppers are best for making sharp cuts on soft, green branches, but cutting through hard, dead branches with bypass loppers can dull the blades.
+Choose a lopper with bypass blades for trimming back green growth, such as shaping an overgrown shrub.

-Lopper blades are made from steel, but all steel is the same.
+Lopper blades are made from steel, but not all steel is the same.
 Some loppers contain a coating to protect the blade, preserve its cutting edge, and provide easier cleaning.

-- Stainless steel: Nothing looks better than a silvery shiny pair of new loppers, and nothing resists staining and rust quite as well as stainless steel.
-But stainless steel isn’t as tough as carbon steel, and it tends to bend if used on hard, dry branches.
-In addition, stainless steel blades aren’t easy to sharpen once they become dull.
+Nothing resists staining and rust quite as well as stainless steel.
+However, it’s not as durable as carbon steel and tends to bend if used on hard, dry branches.
+Stainless steel blades come at a higher price and aren’t easy to sharpen once they become dull.

-- Carbon steel: The toughest lopper blades are made from carbon steel, and they do the best job of cutting thick branches.
-They also tend to rust more easily than stainless steel, so it’s a good idea to wipe the blades clean with a dry cloth after every use.
-You can sharpen carbon steel blades with a basic sharpening stone when the blades become dull.
+The toughest lopper blades are made from carbon steel, and they do the best job of cutting thick branches.
+On the other hand, these tools rust more easily than stainless steel, so the blades should be wiped clean after every use.
+Dull carbon steel blades are easily sharpened with a basic sharpening stone.

-- Non-stick coating: Coated carbon steel blades, featuring either a Teflon or titanium coating, offer a measure of rust protection.
-They also make it easier to clean away sap residue that can form on the blades when trimming small tree branches.
-Coated blades hold their sharpness longer than uncoated blades, but they too eventually dull with use.
-The coating doesn’t cover the sharp portion of the cutting blade, so sharpening should not remove the coating.
+A Teflon or titanium coating offers a measure of rust protection to carbon steel blades.
+The coating makes it easier to clean sap residue that results from cut branches.
+Coated blades hold their sharpness longer, but they too eventually dull.
+The coating doesn’t cover the blade’s edge, so sharpening should not remove the coating.

 - Manual loppers are the simplest option for trimming.
-The two blades are attached by a single screw at the fulcrum (the support on which a lever turns) where the two blades attach, which allows the user to open and close the handles to cut branches.
-These loppers work best when cutting narrower branches, because the user’s strength is solely responsible for the cutting force.
+The two blades are attached by a single screw at the fulcrum (the support on which a lever turns), providing a basic open and close mechanism.
+These loppers work best when cutting narrower branches because the user’s strength is solely responsible for the cutting force.

-- Ratcheting: This type of lopper is designed to make trimming a bit easier.
-As a home landscaper squeezes the handles together, the blades latch in place partially through the cut, allowing the user to reopen the blades to get a wider and stronger grip without releasing pressure on the branch.
-Depending on the ratcheting mechanism used, you might be able to reopen the handles two or three times, which makes it easier to cut thicker stems.
+- Ratcheting loppers are designed for slightly easier trimming, particularly with thicker branches.
+As a user squeezes the handles together, the blades latch in place partially through the cut.
+The tool can be reopened to get a wider and stronger grip without releasing pressure on the branch.
+Depending on the ratcheting mechanism, the handles may be reopened two or three times.

-- Compound action: A lopper with compound action features one or more pivoting arms located at the fulcrum between the two blades that are designed to increase cutting force.
-Compound-action loppers are great when you need to cut through thicker branches, but because they contain extra steel, they’re also heavier, which can increase arm fatigue.
+- Compound action loppers are built with one or more pivoting arms located at the fulcrum between the two blades to increase cutting force.
+These loppers are great when you need to cut through thicker branches; although, the extra steel makes them heavier and can cause arm fatigue.

-Many of today’s loppers come with rubber or padded grips, which are designed to keep the lopper handles from slipping in your hand and to reduce hand fatigue and blisters.
-The softest foam handles feel great in your hands, but they’re also the most prone to nicks and tears.
-If you’re going to be using the loppers extensively, consider a pair with molded rubber grips that will hold up to the extra work.
+Many loppers come with padded rubber or foam grips, which are designed to reduce slippage, hand fatigue, and blisters.
+The softest foam handles feel great in your hands, but they’re also more prone to nicks and tears.
+If you plan on using the loppers extensively, consider a pair with molded rubber grips that will hold up to the extra work.
 While padded grips make pruning tasks more comfortable, gardening gloves are still recommended for using this tool.

 Our Top Picks